Stochastic ODEs and stochastic linear PDEs with critical drift: regularity, duality and uniqueness: Abstract

 where $\mathcal{L}$ is the differential operator

-Being a first order differential operator, it formally satisfies the Leibniz rule:
+Being a first order differential operator, it formally satisfies the Leibniz rule

-This is the step that we call renormalization, following~\cite{DIPELI89}: in the language of that paper, if $\beta:\mathbb{R\rightarrow R}$ is a $C^{1}$-function and $v$ is a solution of $\mathcal{L}v=0$, then formally $\mathcal{L}\beta(v)=0$, and solutions which satisfy this rule rigorously are called renormalized solutions.
+This is the step that we call renormalization, following~\cite{DIPELI89}: in the language of that paper, if $\beta \colon \mathbb{R\rightarrow R}$ is a $C^{1}$-function and if~$v$ is a solution of $\mathcal{L}v=0$, then formally $\mathcal{L}\beta(v)=0$, and solutions which satisfy this rule rigorously are called renormalized solutions.
 Property~\eqref{renormalization} is a variant of this idea.

-We apply renormalization to first derivatives of $u$.
-Precisely, if $u$ is a solution of $\mathcal{L}u+cu=0$, we set
+We apply the renormalization to first derivatives of~$u$.
+Precisely, if~$u$ is a solution of $\mathcal{L}u+cu=0$, we set

 One has $\partial_{i}(\mathcal{L}u+cu) =0$ and thus

 With the notation $v_{0}=u$ we also have